alicolville/shortcode-variables/readme.txt

 == Changelog ==

 = 2.0 =

-TODO:

-- update product description
-- documentation site (add a shortcode to this plugin to render it all out).
-- update license ( l.php ) to generate a type of "sv-premium"

 * New Feature: Added additional premium shortcodes.
 * New Feature: Inline editing of shortcodes from the main list screen.